 The Fishbone Diagram, formally named the Ishikawa diagram, is a tool for managers to get to the root cause of an issue in production.
 This diagram is used in Root Cause Analysis and is a visual representation of the 5 Why’s strategy.
 Starting at the top of the diagram pictured on the left, the tail of the fish represents the main problem or issue that is trying to be solved.
 Each bone of the fish going down represents a “Why” in the analysis method, ending up at the head of the fish, symbolizing the true root of the problem.

-The Five Whys method is used to truly get to the bottom of an issue by using a process where, like the name implies, you ask why five times in order to get to the root cause of a problem.
-Here is an example of Five Whys being used in the real world:
+The fishbone diagram method is used to truly get to the bottom of an issue by using a process where you ask why five times in order to get to the root cause of a problem.
+Here is an example of completing a fishbone diagram by using the five whys:

 1. Why won’t the car start?